Seymour Heller: Career

 From the 1950s through the 1970s, Liberace was the highest-paid performer in the world, and he continued to break records into the 1980s, when he made a year's gross of $1,665,331 at Radio City Music Hall.
 Under Heller's superintendence, Liberace achieved multi-platform success; according to a 1985 article in Billboard magazine, Heller shaped the strategies that would ensure a long and profitable career for Liberace, and that his "pragmatic vision made Liberace into what he is – one of the longest-running success stories in show business today."
 Heller managed Liberace until the entertainer's death in 1987.

 Heller later owned the renowned recording studio Producer's Workshop (later called Westbeach Recorders) in Hollywood, where Liberace recorded in his later years, as well as pop music luminaries Fleetwood Mac, Ringo Starr, Pink Floyd, El Coco, and many others.
 He also had a partnership with Ray Harris in the early disco record label American Variety International (AVI), which produced and released many records between 1974 and 1984 and also owned interests in music publishing.
 He did other business under the names Attarack/Heller and Associates in the 1960s, and Seymour Heller and Associates in 1984.
+In 1989 Seymour joined forces with Daniel S. Mitrovich and created the "Heller/Mitrovich" company with offices on Wilshire Blvd in Los Angeles.
+Their partnership was celebrated in Las Vegas with Colonel Thomas Parker, famed manager of Elvis Presley in the pent house of the colonel.
+Also helping to celebrated was Debbie Reynolds, Robert Goulet, Donald O'Connor and Rip Taylor.
+The partnership was short lived as Seymour suffered a stroke while breakfasting with Daniel at the famed Nate'n Al's.
+Mitrovich closed the partnership down soon after Seymour recovered.
+Daniel Mitrovich was the creator of the "Welk Theatre in Branson Mo, owned and operated by "Welk Resorts".
+Daniel Mitrovich and Lawrence Welk Jr. had a disagreement which resulted in Daniel Mitrovich dropping out of the relationship.

 Heller died of natural causes in his Beverly Hills home on October 8, 2001.